gem5bootcamp/lps2024/slides/03-Developing-gem5-models/05-modeling-cores.md

 ---

 Next, let's add this to the RISC-V "decoder.isa" file.

+Lets add this at line 2057 at [decoder.isa](../../gem5/src/arch/riscv/isa/decoder.isa)

 The important thing to note is they are already other insturctions defined in this file which share the same QUADRANT and OPCODE5 values.
 Ergo, we just need to insert: